Mordecai Sherwin

 Mordecai Sherwin (26 February 1851 – 3 July 1910) was a professional footballer and cricketer who played in goal for Notts County and as a wicket-keeper for Nottinghamshire between 1878 and 1896.

 As a footballer, Sherwin played in goal for County from 10 November 1883 until 10 November 1888 and was, according to the sportswriter "Tityrus" (the pseudonym of J.A.H.
 Catton, editor of the Athletic News), the idol of the crowd despite his unpromising physique:

 "Although only 5ft.
 9ins, and bordering on 17 stone, he was a kind of forerunner to the mighty Foulke... very nimble, as quick a custodian as he was a wicket-keeper.
 In one match, when the Blackburn Rovers were playing at the Trent Bridge ground, that sturdy and skilful outside right, Joseph Morris Lofthouse, thought he would have a tilt with Sherwin.

 "He charged him, and rebounded.
 Sherwin said: "Young man, you'll hurt yourself if you do that again."
 Undeterred, Lofthouse returned to the attack, but Sherwin stepped aside with the alacrity of a dancer, and the Lancashire lad found out how hard was the goalpost and how sharp its edge.

 "Sherwin was a wonder.
 It was the custom in those days for teams to entertain each other to dinner after a match...
 At one banquet Sherwin "obliged" with Oh, Dem Golden Slippers, and surprised the gathering with a jig and a somersault.
 At seventeen stones!"

 Another source states that 'Mordy Sherwin' was an agile and reliable goalkeeper, if somewhat eccentric.
-Proving that today's over-exuberant celebrations on scoring are nothing new, 'Mordy' was given to treating the spectators behind his goal to a cartwheeling performance when the Magpies scored!